italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

  Coherent Pluggable Manifest
    - Contains one or more operational-mode records
-   - Each record recognized by tuple [organization-id, operational-mode]
+   - Each record for tuple [organization-id, operational-mode]
    - It is machine-readable/interpretable

 ~~~~
 {: #figure-optical-pluggable-manifest title="Coherent Pluggable Manifest"}

 In essence, the introduction of the concept of "Coherent pluggable manifest" substantially streamlines the definition and application of these modes, encompassing both STANDARD and NON-STANDARD operational-mode.
+[Editor's note (ND): Whether it is standard or not is only information (I am not sure if we really want this field at all, but I understand it wrt where the current definition is), the body name should tell us that.
+We may want to add version and indicate whether it is a draft or formally approved.
+Also note that it would be OK to reference an external spec (at this point in the evolution).
+Need to discuss this.]

 Below a few examples are provided to demonstrate the concept of the "Coherent Pluggable Manifest". {{figure-optical-pluggable-manifest-example_1}} illustrates the content of a manifest record for NON-STANDARD operational-mode 0x3E which is defined by OIF forum.
 In practice this operational mode is supported by almost all coherent pluggables.
 The detail information for this operational-mode can be found at {{SFF8024}} Table 4-7.